tiagohcorreia/LAPR2/docs/sprintD/US016/04.tests-and-implementation/Tests-and-implementation.md

-# US 006 - To create a Task
+# US 016 - To validate an appointment for a visit

 # 4. Tests